siddhi-io/siddhi-io-hl7/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">hl7.conformance.profile.file.path</td>
-        <td style="vertical-align: top; word-wrap: break-word">Path conformance profile file that is used to validate the incoming message.
+        <td style="vertical-align: top; word-wrap: break-word">The file path to the location of the conformance profile file that is used to validate the incoming message.
 User should give the file path, if conformance profile is used to validate the message. </td>
         <td style="vertical-align: top">Empty</td>
         <td style="vertical-align: top">STRING</td>
         <td style="vertical-align: top">Yes</td>